 Ensuring you get the SSD benefits you deserve is not as easy as it seems.
-If you received a denial, you need a skilled disability lawyer to help you navigate the appeals process.
-At Berger and Green, we can file your request for consideration and represent you in front of the administrative law judge at your hearing.
-We will fight for your benefits and help you get the income and back pay you deserve.
-Call us today at 412-661-1400 to learn more.
+If you received a denial, a skilled Disability lawyer can help you navigate the appeals process.
+At Berger and Green, we can file your request for reconsideration and represent you in front of the Administrative Law Judge (ALJ) at your hearing, which can take place by phone, video conference, or in person.

 Back pay is the benefits you qualified for but were not paid while the SSA took their time considering your application.
 Usually, back pay stems from an applicant having to file an appeal after receiving a letter of denial.
 While we fight for your monthly benefits, the pay you qualify for but have not yet been approved to receive accumulates.
 This is back pay.

 The appeals process is time-consuming, and it takes several months to navigate each step.
 You may have to wait years for your claim to finally receive approval, although your disability prevents you from working throughout this time.
 This can be an extremely stressful time.
 Having a Disability attorney on your side may help you keep fighting for the benefits you deserve.